llcheeto/llcheeto/README.md

 Hey there and welcome to my Github page!
-I'm starting to get more involved in my personal projects and after completing a complete JS overview class, i've just been accepted to a bootcamp for Java run by Woz-U, so stay tuned
+I'm starting to get more involved in my personal projects.

+Currently playing around with react and 3js

+Graduated Woz-U Application Development bootcamp.